 6 min read · Cost

-When second-story addition is a whole-home re-side conversation
+When it becomes a whole-home re-side conversation

 Structural and weight considerations

-Sequencing the work
+Sequencing the work with the rest of the trades

 Second-story addition options